 Wadcutter pellets are also very effective for close range pest elimination, up to 25 yards.
 These pellets work, well with high powered .177 caliber rifles.
 For sure, any pest found on the wrong side, of these are unlikely to run away.

-These pellets are remarkably accurate, hence one of the best air rifle pellets for accuracy.
+These pellets are remarkably accurate, hence one of the top air gun pellets for accuracy.

 Round-nosed or domed pellets